-The exact cost of a solar panel system for your California property depends on several factors, such as your county of residence, the size of your system, the installation company you have chosen, and the equipment used.
-According to recent data, an average-sized 5 kilowatt (kW) solar installation costs between $13,175 and $17,825.
+The exact cost of a solar panel system for your California property depends on several factors, such as your county of residence, the size of your system, whether it has a solar battery, the installation company you have chosen, and the equipment used.
+According to recent data, an average-sized 5-kilowatt (kW) solar installation costs between $13,175 and $17,825.

 Federal Solar Tax Credit

 The federal solar tax credit (ITC) is undoubtedly the biggest solar incentive available for Californians.
 Using this, you can claim 30 percent of your new solar energy system’s cost and installation as tax credits on your federal tax return.
 For example, if the solar panel system costs $10,000, you can get a tax credit of $3,000 and reduce your expenses significantly.

 However, it is important to know that the 30 percent federal solar tax credit will remain valid only for solar energy systems installed until December 31, 2030.

 California Solar Initiative

 There is a wide range of solar incentives in California meant to make it easy for you to switch to solar power.